muratk5n/thirdwave/en/README.md

 ---

+CNBC: "A key leader for Meta's metaverse software is leaving the company"

+---

 Where was their gun?
 If there isn't a good guy with a gun, how can you stop a bad guy with a gun?